 Most of the time, people who get into PPC look for ways to get a lot of fast traffic to their site, and through PPC you CAN do it, but it literally comes with a price: You have to pay for that traffic and…

 To succeed with affiliate marketing through Bing Ads, you need super targeted traffic.

 Let me give you very simple examples to make this point and I strongly suggest you read this part carefully, and even multiple times, because I am literally going to save you a lot of money if you understand this concept…

-- There exist broad niche topics, narrowed niche topics and specific niche topics & specific products.
+- There exist broad niche topics, narrowed niche topics and specific niche topics.

-- If you want to succeed with affiliate marketing through Bing Ads, you’ll want to target specific niche topics & specific products.
+- If you want to succeed with affiliate marketing through Bing Ads, you will want to ALWAYS target specific niche topics.

 - In rare cases, you will want to target the narrowed down niche topics, but those require more experience.

 - Getting into shape, fitness programs in general, and the P90X program.